 For the ranking above, we just averaged the cost for each company for all the price points available in our pricing table below.
 It’s not really a great way to compare the cost of term life insurance – we suggest you read our “how to compare online insurance pricing” section below and price out a few plans yourself.
 It’s easy to do on these company’s websites.

-How easy is it to apply, and do you need a health checkup?
+How easy is it to apply for term insurance online?
+Do you need a health checkup?

 Purchasing life insurance has never been an easy process — until these companies came along.
-Now, with startups like Bestow, you can fill out a few forms and get a policy in a matter of minutes.
+Now, with startups like Bestow and Ladder, you can fill out a few forms and get a policy in a matter of minutes, if approved.
 With a traditional life insurance company, you typically need to talk to a sales person, fill out forms and — if you are asking for enough coverage — have a visit with a nurse or medical professional for a health checkup.
 This health checkup may even include getting blood drawn and tested.

-If you want to avoid this, the best bet is Bestow, which promises to never have a health check up.
+If you want to avoid this, the best bet is Bestow, which promises to never have a health check up, or Ladder, which guarantees no medical exams for coverage up to $3M.
 The others, like Haven and Ethos, may require a checkup if the information you provide in your sign up suggest that you “need” one for their underwriting.
 They say they generally won’t for otherwise healthy people, but it potentially adds an additional step.
 One of the main reasons you’d go with one of these newer online vendors is to skip the sales call, tedious paperwork and health checkup — all major reasons why these startups are compelling.
 Fabric tries hard to make it so that you don’t have to do a health checkup, so they score highly on this measure.

-Thankfully, these new life insurance agencies are trying to make it super fast and easy for you to see your pricing and get a quote – without having to talk to any sales person (actually, without having to talk to anyone most of the time!)
+Thankfully, these new life insurance agencies are making it super fast and easy for you to see your pricing and get a quote in seconds – without having to talk to any sales person (actually, without having to talk to anyone most of the time!)

 That being said, if you are just shopping around, you don’t want to have to do a 20 minute health quiz to get a quick price quote, so some of these players are easier than others.

-Bestow’s online experience is awesome – his the get started button, do a single form, see a price.
+All of these companies offer quick, user-friendly sign up flows.
+Bestow’s online experience is particularly awesome – hit the “get started” button, fill a single form, see a price quote.
 All they ask for is gender, birthdate, height, weight, your home state and if you smoke.
 No contact info or health quiz.
 Pretty amazing.
 It’s a great place to start.

 Showing the price online